JatinSingh08/ReactEasyBuilder/README.md

 - Edit properties of Components on drag & click
 - Persisting positions & properties on browser
 - Making space for Component on drag
+- Components accessible at Smaller screen
+- Toast on applying changes to component

 ## **Built with -**